 Obviously, Evey is been given the opportunity to look behind the veil, albeit only after her surrender to the virtual firing squad by refusing to cooperate.
 We are not granted that privilege in life.

 And what about Job?
-His anger at God is well known and for most would feel uncomfortable and justifiable.
+His anger with God is well known and for most would feel uncomfortable and simultaneously justifiable.
 Be that as it may, Job’s vehement accusations against God move Job closer to God.

 In his indictment of God, Job takes his stand fiercely on the side of goodness.
 God or no God, anyone can recognise goodness, and what Job suffers simply cannot be regarded as good.
 Period.
-And he is right.
+End of story.
+And rightly so.

 The ‘comforter friends’ of Job are shocked that Job refuses simply to take as good ‘anything done by God’.
 Conversely, Job is shocked by them and their willingness to abandon any objective standard of goodness in the interest of being on the side of the ruler of the universe.